To apply, please use the button below.

 Level II or Level III Volunteers & Work Based Learning and Co-op Mentors – Due to the level of direct contact with school children, the following screening processes shall be completed prior to the commencement of Level II and Level III Volunteers and WBL Mentors within the BUUSD:

 Volunteer Application – All Level II and Level III Volunteers and Mentors must complete a Volunteer Application Form first.
 Individuals may sign up for multiple schools within the BUUSD when applying.
-Each school has a designated Volunteer point person who this form can be requested from; please contact the school's front office in order to obtain this application.
+Each school has a designated Volunteer point person who this form can be requested from; please contact the school's front office in order to obtain this application (refer to contact information on the left).

 Vermont Criminal Records Check – After the applicant has returned their Volunteer Application to the Volunteer point person for that school, and it has been approved by the school building's Principal or Administrator, it is then forwarded to Human Resources at the District Central Office so that HR may then reach out to the applicant with information regarding the background check process and the appropriate forms.